-If you already own a manufactured home, you know that one of the perks of manufactured homes is the freedom that comes along with them.
-Not only are they an affordable and quality option, they also allow homeowners to relocate without having to leave the home of their dreams behind.
+If you know that one of the perks of manufactured homes is the freedom that comes along with them.
+Not only are they an affordable and quality housing option, they may also allow homeowners to relocate without having to leave the home of their dreams behind.

 What kind of shape is your home in?
-Some mobile homes that are older may not be able to withstand a move.
+Some mobile homes that were manufactured prior to 1976 may not be able to withstand a move.
 The moving company you choose to move the home will let you know if the home can be moved.
-Sometimes, new tires and other standard equipment may be necessary to make the home moveable.2 If you plan to move your home, talk to a professional mobile home transportation company about what equipment will be needed to move your home.
+Wheels and other standard equipment may be necessary to make the home moveable.2 If you plan to move your home, talk to a professional mobile home transportation company about what equipment will be needed to move your home.

 There are also towns that have land use laws that do not allow manufactured homes that are over a certain age, so make sure to check zoning requirements of the new location before moving the home.

 Consider the size of your home.

 Typical size differences between single and multi-section homes:3